 There are many land conservation organizations in Virginia to assist landowners interested in putting an easement on their property.

-The Virginia Department of Conservation and Recreation Opens a New Window. assists landowners interested in land conservation on their property.
+The Virginia Department of Conservation and Recreation Opens a New Window. maintains a list of the organizations and land trusts that serve each region of the state.